microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 export const tabPanelTemplate: (context: any, definition: any) => ViewTemplate<TabPanel>;

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
-// Warning: (ae-incompatible-release-tags) The symbol "Tabs" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "Tabs" because one of its declarations is marked as @internal
 //
 // @public